© Nik Strangelove

 After graduating from the University of Canterbury, Paul spent six years in south-east Asia, including four years working in Vietnam, before moving to the UK in 2002.
 His writing has featured in the NZ Listener, Sport, Dazed & Confused, Five Dials, the Times Higher Education Supplement, and the Guardian.
 He has been a contributor to anthologies in the UK and New Zealand such as New Writing 13 (Picador, 2005), and Tell You What: Great New Zealand Nonfiction (Auckland UP, 2015).
 Paul was runner-up in the UK Society of Authors McKitterick Prize in 2015, and was longlisted for the Gordon Burn Prize in the same year.
 He has participated in various international festivals as speaker and chair, and until recently was Writer-in-Residence at the University of Greenwich, London.

-Paul’s book Francis Plug: Writer in Residence is currently shortlisted for the 2019 Bollinger Wodehouse Prize for Comic Fiction.
+Paul’s book Francis Plug: Writer in Residence was shortlisted for the 2019 Bollinger Wodehouse Prize for Comic Fiction.

 New Zealand issue of Five Dials

 The Spectator review of Francis Plug: Writer In Residence (2018)

 Guardian review of Francis Plug: Writer in Residence (2018)

 New Statesman review of Francis Plug (2014)

 Guardian review of Francis Plug (2014)

 The Sunday Times review of Francis Plug (2014)